Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 AI Engineer

-AI engineers who need the capability to understand the characteristics of LLM model architectures and to run and manage them in GPU environments
+AI engineers who need to understand LLM architecture and GPU environments,

 💡 What you will learn in this course